ChandlerEx/Projects/Scoreboard/README.md

 # Scoreboard
-My wife and I are both Yankees fans, but often people at work are discouraged from looking up sports scores.
+My wife and I are both Yankees fans, but often we'll be busy and unable to watch an entire game...or sometimes we just wanna know when first pitch is happening.
+Instead of using the computer or our phones, I thought it'd be nice to have a small, unobtrusive device that looks totally normal on an office desk, while still letting us know the latest on the Yankees.

 So I bulit a device that looks and works like a normal clock, but if you touch the screen it shows the live, latest info from the Yankees game.
 The result: a live MLB scoreboard that displays Yankees game info on an ESP32 touchscreen (CYD) with clock, Wi-Fi config, and offline persistence.

 # Project Goal
 A wall-outlet powered ESP32 scoreboard that: